 - severe pain at the injection site

 - mild diarrhea

-Those who have allergies or medical conditions should always inform their doctor before receiving a vitamin B12 shot.
+Those with allergies or medical conditions should always inform a doctor before receiving a vitamin B12 shot.
 Vitamin B12 shots may not be suitable for people with a history of: